-“Back to Basic” had Trignal showcasing their maturity and experimenting with new music genres, embracing and polishing old concepts and tunes, all to impress and satisfy their fanbase.
+In “Back to Basic“, Trignal showcases their maturity and versatility, embracing and polishing old concepts and tunes, all to impress and satisfy their fans.

 Track by track analysis:

 1. 原点回帰Ready Set Go!

 Trignal kicks off this album in an upbeat fashion.
 Embracing a pop-rock sound in which synths and fast-paced hi-hat-driven drums and playful guitar riffs coexist.